curlsloth/NYU-HPC-4-newbies/README.md

 Andrew Chang [ex-Postdoctoral Fellow, Department of Psychology, New York University]

 *[Updated Jan 30, 2026] This guideline is currently being revamped following the decommissioning of Greene and the launch of Torch; as such, it is not yet fully updated.
 While I have moved on from my primary role at NYU, I may continue to update it as time permits, though progress may be slow.
+Sections with major updates are marked with [❗️].
 I welcome your feedback or error reports.
-Or please reach out to me if you are interested in co-editing this guideline.*

-*Some of the updated content is adapted from the NYU MARL's Torch Tutorial by Richa Namballa.*
+Or please reach out to me if you are interested in co-editing this guideline.
+Some of the updated content is adapted from the NYU MARL's Torch Tutorial by Richa Namballa.*

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/d01d92c8-500b-4c56-a117-a0d533c96814" />